The Bonded Woman

 The Bonded Woman is an extant 1922 American silent drama film produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It was directed by Phil Rosen and stars Betty Compson, John Bowers, and Richard Dix.

-Long thought to be a lost film, a copy was discovered in the Gosfilmofond Russian Archive.
+The film was adapted for the screen by Albert Shelby Le Vino from the short story "The Salving of John Somers" by John Fleming Wilson, which had originally been published in Everybody's Magazine in 1920.